kiboschool/tk-web-foundations/src/lessons/community-orientation.md

 Work together as a team to add all the information below to your site:

 - A team name
-- One thing that everyone in teh team has in common
+- One thing that everyone in the team has in common
 - For each team member, add:
   - First name and last initial (e.g., Aisha D, Okezie C)
   - Photo